herochua617/ny-times-articles/README.md

 $ heroku local web -f Procfile.windows
 ```
+For more information, you may refer to https://medium.com/@gitaumoses4/deploying-a-flask-application-on-heroku-e509e5c76524

 > If you do not have heroku then you may follow the steps below:

 1. Create an .env file with the variables below: